awsdocs/amazon-ecs-developer-guide/doc_source/fargate-task-storage.md

 ## Fargate tasks using Windows platform version 1\.0\.0 or later<a name="fargate-task-storage-pvws1"></a>

 By default, Amazon ECS tasks that are hosted on Fargate using platform version `1.0.0` or later receive a minimum of 20 GiB of ephemeral storage\.

-The total amount of ephemeral storage can be increased, up to a maximum of 200 GiB\.
-You can do this by specifying the `ephemeralStorage` parameter in your task definition\.
+You cannot configure the ephemeral storage for Windows containers on Fargate\.

 The ephemeral storage is encrypted with an AES\-256 encryption algorithm, which uses an AWS owned encryption key\.

-You cannot configure the ephemeral storage for Windows containers on Fargate\.

 ## Fargate tasks using Linux platform version 1\.4\.0 or later<a name="fargate-task-storage-pv14"></a>